Everybody Wants Some!! (song)

-"Everybody Wants Some!!" is a song by the American hard rock band Van Halen it is the second track off their 1980 album Women and Children First.
+"Everybody Wants Some!!" is a song by the American hard rock band Van Halen.
+It is the second track from their 1980 album Women and Children First.
 It is one of the band's most popular songs, starting as a concert highlight throughout the band's early career.

 Chuck Klosterman of Vulture.com ranked it the 36th-best Van Halen song, writing that "Roth’s improvised rap is lascivious and fetishistic."